practicalcomputerscience/MicrobenchmarkGPHLlanguages/55 - pattern matching: regular expression or set of characters?/README.md

 <br/>

-# Pattern matching: (POSIX compliant) regular expressions or a set or hash of characters or one character strings, respectively?
+# Pattern matching: (POSIX compliant) regular expressions or a set or hash of characters or single character strings, respectively?

 See here at [POSIX compliant regular expressions](https://pubs.opengroup.org/onlinepubs/9799919799/): basic regular expression (BRE) and extended regular expression (ERE)